Sylvexia/dl_cnn_hw1/report.md

 ## Experiments

+There's 5 experiment: ex-1, ex-2 ... ex-5.
+The experiments are as follows:

 ### EX-1

 Basically, the model is the same as what the professor gave us.
 What's different is the batch size is 128, and the number of epoch is 50.

+In the cifar10/100 train set, it randomly split into train/validation set 80%/20%.
+The test set of the cifar dataset is for measuring the final metrics.
+The model with the best validation accuracy would be directly fed to measure the final metrics.

 The model architecture is as follows: (num_classes = 100 for cifar100)